Gluing of Fourier-Mukai partners in a triangular spectrum and birational geometry

-In particular, $\dim \sspec \cal T = \dim \fmspec \cal T = \dim X$. \end{conjecture} \begin{remark} Note the conjecture also holds for $\cal T = \perf R$ when $R$ is the path algebra of a quiver of type $A_n$ or $D_n$ by Example \ref{serre invariant example} (ii). \end{remark} So far, we have been assuming projectivity of varieties, but it is also natural to only assume properness.
-So, let us make several observations in this direction. \begin{obs} Let $\cal T$ be a triangulated category.
+In particular, $\dim \spc^\ser \cal T = \dim \spc^\fm \cal T = \dim X$. \end{conjecture} \begin{remark} Note the conjecture also holds for $\cal T = \perf R$ when $R$ is the path algebra of a Dynkin quiver by Example \ref{serre invariant example} (ii). \end{remark} So far, we have been assuming projectivity of varieties, but it is also natural to only assume properness.
+So, let us leave several comments in this direction. \begin{obs} Let $\cal T$ be a triangulated category.
 It is also natural to consider a \textbf{proper Fourier-Mukai locus} that should sit between the Fourier-Mukai locus and the Serre invariant locus.
 Naively, we can define it to be

-where $\pfm \cal T $ denotes the set of smooth \textbf{proper} varieties that are Fourier-Mukai partners of $\cal T$.
+where $\pfm \cal T $ denotes the set of smooth \textbf{proper} varieties that are Fourier-Mukai partners of $\cal T$, i.e., there exists a triangulated equivalence $\perf X \simeq \cal T$.
 Clearly, we have the inclusions: